mohan2020/w2hsite/site/content/about/index.md

       icon: bell-o
       iconcolor: green
       milestone: First Way to Health study is launched
-      text: Study was focused on smoking cessation and using financial incentives to quit smoking.
-Seminal study.
+      text: Seminal study was focused on smoking cessation and using financial incentives to quit smoking.
+National study conducted among CVS employees using financial incentives to quit smoking.
+Largest study conducted to date of financial incentives and smoking cessation in an employer setting, led to benefit design changes across CVS.
     - date: July 2010
       icon: snowflake-o
       iconcolor: blue
       milestone: Way to Health is born
-      text: David Asch and Kevin Volpp come up with the idea of building a software platform to simplify and automate all the steps needed to set up and manage interventional clinical trials with a specific focus on behavioral economics
+      text: David Asch and Kevin Volpp come up with the idea of building a software platform to simplify and automate all the steps needed to set up and manage interventional clinical trials with a specific focus on behavioral economics.
+NIH provides seed funding to make this idea a reality.
 ---